shishifubing/infra-repos-shishifubing/README.md

 # [`infra-repos-shishifubing-com`][repository-link]

+Terraform module that:

+- manages repositories in [shishifubing-com]
+- manages branch protection rules in [shishifubing-com]
-Terraform modules to manage repositories in [shishifubing-com]
+- mirrors all repositories in [shishifubing-com] to [Gitlab][shishifubing-com-gitlab]

 # Usage